Motheo-M/Capstone-Project-II---LV1/README.md

 The **_exit_** option let's the user log off the software program.

 #### Part 2
 This part has all the functionalites of the 1st part.
-The **only 2 differences**.
+The **only 2 differences** are:
 1. **Only the admin user** can register users to the software programme.
 2. **Only the admin user** can view **statistics** (added as a menu option) that shows **_both_** the _total number of tasks_ assigned and the _total number of users_.